hfloresr/Sandhog/docs/final.md

 A symbolic representation of the state space is shown in figure 1.

+#### Formal Definition of the State Space

-We further extend our state space to include the second agent's previous move to make inference on its intentions to collaborate.
-We therefore formalize our finite Markov Decision Process (MDP) where the sequence $$s_t$$ is a distinct state at each time $$t$$ and defined as the following:
+We further extend our state space to include the second agent's previous move, in order to be able to infer whether it intends to collaborate with our agent.

+Therefore, we formalize the definition of our state space as a finite Markov Decision Process (MDP) where the sequence $$s_t$$ is a distinct state at each time $$t$$:

 $$s_t = \{x_{agent1_{t}}, \, x_{agent2_{t}}, \, x_{pig_{t}}, \, o_{agent1_{t}}, \, o_{agent2_{t}}, \, o_{pig_{t}}, a_{agent2_{t-1}}\}$$

-The malmo challange introduces an uncertainity about the actions of *agent2* and the pig, which required developing a probabilistic model to infer the objective of *agent2*.
-We exclude any inference about the actions the pig might make since all of the pig's actions are random and our primary objective is to collaborate with *agent2* to acheive the highest reward possible.
+We cannot be certain that the actions of *agent2* and the pig *directly* map to any sort of "intention."
+Thus, we developed a *probabilistic* model to relate action to intention.
+However, this model only infers the objective of *agent2*, because (1) our primary objective is to collaborate with *agent2* to acheive the highest reward possible and (2) we assume that all of the pig's actions are random.

-To create a collaborative effort between our agent (*agent1*) and *agent2*, we based our agent's decisions on the probability of *agent2*'s intentention to help catch the pig.
+To create a collaborative effort between our agent (*agent1*) and *agent2*, we based our agent's decisions on the probability that *agent2* intends to help catch the pig.
 To describe the intentions of *agent2*, we define the random variable $$Z = \{Random, Exit, Pig\}$$.
 We then represent our probability vector, $$\mathbf{p}$$, as our distribution over the random variable $$Z$$,

 $$\mathbf{p}_{t} =
 \begin{bmatrix}